cadu1979/Geodetic-Graph/README.md

 Calculates whether or not a graph is geodetic.
 A graph is geodetic if between each two vertices there exists an unique shortest path.
 This implementation utilizes the Floyd-Warshall algorithm to find all the shortest paths and, while doing so, checks if the shortest paths are unique.

-The graph must be entered in a text file following the format given in the next section.
+The graph must be entered in a text file (graphDescription.txt) following the format given in the next section.

 Prints a string telling whether or not the graph is geodetic.